Lunar-Proxy/lunar-v2/README.md

 ## Features
 - 🚫 **No Ads** – Enjoy an ad-free experience.
 - 🚀 **Fast Speeds** – Optimized for fast browsing.
-- 🪞 **Advanced Tab Cloaking** – Makes the URL harder to block.
+- 🪞 **Advanced Tab Cloaking** – Disguise the tab name and favicon as an educational site.
 - 🎮 **Games & Apps** – Play and use a large category of games.
-- ⚡ **More Features Coming Soon** –  improvements & more features coming soon.
+- ⚡️ **Website Support** - Lunar suppports many popular sites like gforce now, nowgg, spotify & more

 ## Deployment Options